-The LT®1912 is an adjustable frequency (200kHz to 500kHz) monolithic step-down switching regulator that accepts input voltages up to 36V.
-A high efficiency 0.25Ω switch is included on the die along with a boost Schottky diode and the necessary oscillator, control and logic circuitry.
+The LT®3685 is an adjustable frequency (200kHz to 2.4MHz) monolithic step-down switching regulator that accepts input voltages up to 38V operating and 60V maximum.
+An internal overvoltage protection circuit turns off the power switch when VIN is above 38V typical (36V minimum) which then allows the part to safely withstand 60V transients.
+A high efficiency $0.25\Omega$ switch is included on the die along with a boost Schottky diode and the necessary oscillator, control, and logic circuitry.
 Current mode topology is used for fast transient response and good loop stability.
-The LT1912 allows the use of ceramic capacitors resulting in low output ripple while keeping total solution size to a minimum.
+The LT3685's high operating frequency allows the use of small, low cost inductors and ceramic capacitors resulting in low output ripple while keeping total solution size to a minimum.
 The low current shutdown mode reduces input supply current to less than 1μA while a resistor and capacitor on the RUN/SS pin provide a controlled output voltage ramp (soft-start).
-The LT1912 is available in 10-pin MSOP and 3mm \times 3mm DFN packages with exposed pads for low thermal resistance.
+A power good flag signals when $V{OUT}$ reaches 89% of the programmed output voltage.
+The LT3685 is available in 10-Pin MSOP and 3mm × 3mm DFN packages with exposed pads for low thermal resistance.